Japanese destroyer Yamakaze (1936): Operational history

-In April, Yamakaze assisted in the invasion of Panay and Negros in the Philippines.
+In April, Yamakaze assisted in the invasion of Panay and Negros islands in the Philippines.
 From 10 May, Yamakaze was reassigned to the IJN 1st Fleet and returned to Sasebo Naval Arsenal for repairs at the end of the month.

 During the Battle of Midway on 4–6 June, Yamakaze was part of the Aleutians Guard Force under Admiral Shirō Takasu.